chrisbenevich/skye-glitch-RAG-tutorial/Readme.md

         print("=====================================================")
  ```

-## 10. Set up command-line interface (CLI) to run the script
+## 9. Set up command-line interface (CLI) to run the script

-This setup allows you to run the script from the command line, passing the model path and name as arguments:
+Next, include code to run the script from the command line, passing the model path and name as arguments:

-* xxx

 ```bash